 Sales of minicomputers for robots and Jetson AGX Xavier drones

 The module Jetson AGX Xavier is the minicomputer for robots and drones which finds room in a palm and only 10 W - about the same as consume clock radios.
 It facilitates a task of developers of the pilotless systems who need to provide sufficient computing power for a full-fledged work of AI systems.
 The new module uses the platform of artificial intelligence Nvidia which provides base for numerous applications - a full range of tools which help developers to train and unroll neural networks quickly.

-Modules are on sale in lots on 1000 pieces at the price of $1100 for one unit.
+Modules are sold by batches on 1000 pieces at the price of $1100 for one unit.
 The companies which specialize in the systems of pilotless delivery using robots and drones and similar to them systems will become buyers.
 It is already known that Nvidia concluded the sales agreement Jetson AGX Xavier for such companies as Yamaha (for drones), Nanopore (DNA sequencing) and JD.com (for delivery drones)

 On June 4, 2018 the Nvidia company provided Jetson Xavier — the computing platform developed especially for robots.
 "Heart" of a system is Xavier SoC which is made by TSMC and contains 9 billion transistors. provides performance in 30 TOPS (trillion operations per second), consuming at the same time only a third of energy consumption of a normal bulb, claim in the company.